ebrahimmansur/facebook-clone/mobile/facebook_app/README.md

 # facebook_app

-A Facebook clone app project to diaply my thought process on how to build an app following clean and scoped approach.
+A Facebook clone app project to display my thought process on how to build an app following clean and scoped approach.

 ## Getting Started